Subscribe for all my updates and don't miss a thing! Sign me up!

 There are however, another 4 domestic ones that help to transport both cargo and passengers around the island.
-These are the Tinson Pen Aerodrome in Kingston, the Negril Aerodrome-of course in Negril, the Boscobel Aerodrome in Ocho Rios and the Ken Jones Aerodrome in Port Antonio.

 The Norman Manley International Airport, formerly the Palisadoes Airport, is the airport that serves Kingston and its vicinities primarily.
 It was named in honour of Norman Washington Manley, one of our seven national heroes.